Floo33R/Pwnagotchi-Converter/README.md

 $ ssh-copy-id pi@10.0.0.5
 ```

+**NOTE:** If you don't do the steps on your local machine, you have to enter your ssh-passphrase three times.

 ## Setup on your Pwnagotchi
 To save the captured handshakes, like me, in this directory `/home/pi/handshakes` you have to modify the `config.toml` file.
 For this you need the following command.